 Vintage Rail Car Tour tickets are not valid for train rides and train ride tickets are not valid toward guided Vintage Rail Car Tours.

 A maximum of 15 people will be allowed on each tour to ensure a quality tour experience.
-Tours begin at the following times on 23 & 24:
+Tours last approximately 1 hour and begin at the following times on September 23 & 24:

-Note: The toured areas are not wheelchair accessible and may require large steps to reach the car interiors.
+Guided tour areas are not wheelchair accessible and require steps to reach the car interiors.

 Wisconsin Fish Commission #2, or Badger #2, commonly referred to as the “Fish Car,” represents Mid-Continent Railway Museum’s most ambitious car restoration to date.
 Built in 1913 for the purpose of restocking Wisconsin’s rivers, streams and lakes with fish from hatcheries, it is the only remaining original fish car in the nation and Mid-Continent Railway Museum’s very first acquisition.